ouuan/CPTH/docs/ModInt.md

 In `ModInt operator/(ModInt x, ModInt y)`, `x` and `y` should have the same modulo.

+#### Compare

+`ModInt operator==(ModInt x, ModInt y)`: Return true iff x and y have the same value and the same modulo.

+`ModInt operator<(ModInt x, ModInt y)`: Return true iff x has a smaller value than y or x and y have the same value and x has a smaller modulo than y.

 #### Power

 `ModInt pow(ModInt x, unsigned long long y)`: Get `x` to the power of `y`.